kumar303/safer-typescript-examples/blog-post.md

 I also provided some lint rules to help keep a codebase safe as it evolves.
 All of this has to be enforced with
 [continuous integration](http://farmdev.com/thoughts/114/if-it-s-not-in-ci-it-doesn-t-exist/)
-to add lasting value to your team.
+for it to add lasting value.

 If you'd like to play around with these code examples, I've made them [available](https://github.com/kumar303/safer-typescript-examples).
 However, they are just examples.
-Rather than building a type safe API from scratch, check out
+Rather than building a type safe API client from scratch, check out
 [axios](https://github.com/axios/axios).
 It supports TypeScript and is